hashicorp/terraform/website/docs/internals/provider-fqns.html.md

 ### Provider type

 The provider type is the designation used in the binary name and resource names.
-The terms _provider type_ and _provider name_ have been used interchangably in the past, but _provider name_ is deprecated in favor of _Provider Fully Qualified Name_.
+The terms _provider type_ and _provider name_ have been used interchangably in
+the past, but _provider name_ is deprecated in favor of _Provider Fully-Qualified Name_ or _Provider FQN_.

 The `type` of a provider is defined by the provider binary name (after `terraform-provider-`) and is the first part of the name of the resources